nikitavoloboev/data/sharing/my-workflow.md

 ## Bookmarks
 - [Curated lists](https://github.com/learn-anything/curated-lists#readme) - Extension to [Awesome lists](https://github.com/sindresorhus/awesome#readme), serves as a way to publically curate valuable links on different topics and [search them](https://github.com/nikitavoloboev/alfred-learn-anything).
 Any change I make to the lists are automatially comitted with [Hazel](../macOS/apps/hazel.md).
 - [Alfred My Mind](https://github.com/nikitavoloboev/alfred-my-mind) -  All my public facing bookmarks.
 Searching this wiki here.
 Searching my articles, my GitHub repos and more.
-- [Safari](../web/browsers/safari.md) bookmarks - Only contain personal bookmarks search with [Safari Assistant](https://github.com/deanishe/alfred-safari-assistant).
+- [Safari](../web/browsers/safari.md) - Only contains personal bookmarks I search with [Safari Assistant](https://github.com/deanishe/alfred-safari-assistant).
 The rest is publically available and queriable by anyone.

 ## Photographs
 - [Pixave](../macOS/apps/pixave.md) - My entire media library of images and GIFs neatly sorted into collections.
 I post some images from there to my [Instagram page](https://instagram.com/prettiways).